401(k) and IRAs: 2026 Contribution Limits

 For companies with more than 25 employees:

 Employees can contribute up to $17,000 or 100% of their compensation—whichever is less—with an additional $4,000 “catch-up limit” impacting anyone aged 50+.
-This catch up limit, increases to $5,250 for those between the age of 60 and 63.
+This catch-up limit increases to $5,250 for those between the age of 60 and 63.

-For companies with 25 or less employees:
+For companies with 25 or fewer employees:

-Employees can contribute up to $18,100 or 100% of their compensation—whichever is less—with an additional $4,000 “catch-up limit” impacting anyone aged 50+.
-The catch up limit increases to $5,250 for those between the age of 60 and 63. .
+Employees can contribute up to $18,100 or 100% of their compensation—whichever is less—with an additional $3,850 catch-up contribution for anyone aged 50+.
+That catch-up increases to $5,250 for those between the ages of 60 and 63.

 SEP IRAs